-Our LL.M application for the 2012-2013 admissions cycle is now available.
+Our LL.M application for the 2013-2014 admissions cycle will be available in early October.
 All applicants to our LLM program are required to apply via the Law School Admissions Council (LSAC).
-If you have questions about applying to our LL.M program, please contact the Office of Admissions at 540.458.8503 or firstname.lastname@example.org.
+If you have questions about applying to our LL.M program, please contact the Office of Admissions at 540.458.8503 or email@example.com.

 Applicants to the Washington and Lee LL.M. degree program must register with the Law School Admissions Council's (LSAC) LL.M.
 Credential Assembly Service.
 Please visit www.llm.lsac.org to register.
 The LSAC will collect, authenticate and distribute your university records and TOEFL scores.
 Five reports to law schools are included in the registration fee of $185.